 I have talked with a lot of people who have faced traumatic events in their life.
 Many of them have PTSD (Post-Traumatic Stress Disorder) and don't even realize it.
 If you have faced a traumatic event in your life and are having a hard time coping, you may have PTSD.

 PTSD, Post-Traumatic Stress Disorder, is a mental health condition occurring after a traumatic event.
 In other words, if you have PTSD, you are in shock and the memory of the event and your ability to process the event are disconnected.
-PTSD does not only apply to soldiers, anyone who has been through a traumatic event can potentially have PTSD.
+PTSD does not only apply to soldiers, but anyone who has been through a traumatic event can potentially have PTSD.
 Traumatic events such as rape, kidnapping, abuse, war, neglect, or any event which leaves one feeling helpless.
 If you have faced a traumatic event and are struggling with the aftermath of it, then you might have PTSD and be facing a variety of symptoms.

-Take some deep breaths.
 You can calm anxiety by slowing down your breathing.

 - Start by taking a deep breath in through your nose and then sighing it out really loudly through your mouth (a hah sound).

 - Next close your mouth and slowly breath in through your nose, first filling your lower lungs and then your upper lungs, breathe in slowly to the count of 3, hold your breath for a second at the top of the breath, and then slowly release the breath through your nose, in 3 counts (the same count as when you breathed in).
-You can increase the count as you are able to deepen the breath.
+You can increase the count as you are able to deepen your breath.
 For example, if you are able to breathe in and out to the count of 5 then do so.

 - Repeat breathing in and out of the nose 10 times.